Get a free, no obligation personal loan quote with rates as low as 9.90%

 But these powerful little pieces of plastic can be used for a lot more than just expenditures.
 If used properly, they can also help you improve your credit scores.

-How Can A Credit Card Affect Your Credit Scores?
+How Can A Credit Card Affect Your Credit Score?

-• Payment History Credit cards can affect your payment history in both a positive and negative manner.
-It simply depends on whether you make your payments on time or not.
+• Payment History – Credit cards can affect your payment history in both a positive and negative manner.
+On-time credit card payments can increase your credit score, while missed payments can hurt your score.

-• Debt-To-Credit Ratio – Credit cards can also affect your debt-to-credit ratio.
+• Debt-To-Credit Ratio – Credit cards can also affect your debt-to-credit ratio, also known as your credit utilization ratio.
 This ratio looks at your credit usage versus your available credit.
 In general, lenders like to see a ratio of 30% or lower.

 • Credit History – The longer you keep your credit card, the longer your credit history will be.
-Moreover, it will increase the average age of your credit, which can positively impact your credit.
+Moreover, it will increase the average age of your credit, which can positively impact your credit profile.

-• Credit Inquiry – When you apply for a credit card, the creditor will typically pull your credit which can negatively impact your credit.
-In general, it’s recommended that you don’t apply for too many credit cards within a short period of time.
+• Credit Inquiries – When you apply for a credit card, the creditor will typically pull your credit report, which can negatively impact your credit.
+In general, it’s recommended that you don’t apply for too many credit cards within a short period.

-Whether you’re just starting to build your credit or you’re trying to improve your bad credit, a credit card can help you in either situation.
+Whether you’re just starting to build your credit from the ground up or trying to improve a bad credit score, a credit card can help you.
+Here are some tips on how to use a credit card to build credit.

 Choose The Right Credit Card For Your Financial Situation